Big 6 Hockey League

 The Big 6 Hockey League is a senior men's ice hockey league in south-eastern Saskatchewan, Canada.
-As of 2025 there are eight teams in the league.
+As of the 2026-2027 season, there are nine teams in the league.
 The league began in 1959-60 with four teams: the Bienfait Coalers, Frobisher Flyers, Glen Ewen Eagles, and Oxbow Aces.

 The teams compete for the Lincoln Trophy.
 The Bienfait Coalers have been the most successful team in league history with 15 championships.

 Select regular season and playoff games from around the league are broadcast on Estevan radio station CJSL.